zerochaos/zerochaos.github.io/_pages/about.md

 permalink: /about/
 ---

-No buzzwords, no jargons, and no gimmicks.
-Plain simple technology writeups.
+Articles, thoughts and answers about technology and business by [Jasraj Dey](mailto:zerochaoshq@gmail.com)

 Email: [zerochaoshq@gmail.com](mailto:zerochaoshq@gmail.com)